Samurai Sword Set

 The third sword which is more closely related to a dagger is a useful weapon in emergency situations.
 This sword is a little pocket sized and can be camouflaged beneath the death colored robes of some awesome Samurai warrior so in case some enemy is somehow able to overpower a Samurai and is now sitting on his chest(which is I assure you highly unlikely).
 The Samurai can give a mythical smile and quickly uncover this little sword and like a flash of lightning drive it straight into the unlucky enemy’s flesh.

-Even these swords are so lethal when separated, there is no stopping a Samurai who is in possession of the complete set of these awesome death sticks (I do realize that Japanese had already given them some nice names but just to have a little satisfaction I've named them Death Sticks).
+Even these samurai swords set are so lethal when separated, there is no stopping a Samurai who is in possession of the complete set of these awesome death sticks (I do realize that Japanese had already given them some nice names but just to have a little satisfaction I’ve named them Death Sticks).

 These sword do have different size but they all have same blade, though the level of sharpness differ from sword-smith to sword-smith, but We are talking about best quality used by most skilled and noble Samurai warriors.
 The most high quality blade was so sharp that it could pierce the flesh and bones of a fully grown strong man with relative ease.
 The blade of these swords retain its thickness to the middle ridge and then start shrinking.
 The most important property of a Samurai of blade is to have the proper tip shape.
 There were different types of tip chosen by the warrior himself.
 The tip can be long to give a more pointy shape to sword and to easily pierce the body of enemy.
 The tip could be small to give more area for the blade.
 The tip can even be hooked backwards to give the sword even more mysterious look.